lorin/booknotes/Field-Guide-To-Understanding-Human-Error.md

 * What were you trying to achieve?
 * Were there multiple goals at the same time?
 * Was there time pressure or other limitations on what you could do?

+Putting data in context:

+* How did the world look to them at the time?
+* How did the situation unfold around them; what cues did they get when?
+* What goals were they likely purusing at that time (not knowing the outcome you now konw about)?

 ## Callouts